Delaunay/Ranked/README.rst

 * NoSkill (similar to Trueskill, i.e bayesian inference on a bipartite graph)
 * Synthetics benchmarks
 * Basic match maker
+* Matchup replay to calibrate and experiment on real data
+* Model calibration using black-box optimizer Orion

 .. note::